WHO ARE WE?

 For years, Bristol ignored its role in the Transatlantic Trafficking of Enslaved Africans (TTEA) and resisted calls for a commemorative program.

 The Bristol Legacy Foundation (BLF) supported the formation of an "Atonement and Reparations Motion" in 2021 proposed by the African Heritage Community and spearheads research and education initiatives through Project T.R.U.T.H.
-In late 2022, coordination transitioned from Bristol City Council to the Black South West Network (BSWN), with BLF aiming to unite efforts for commemoration and reparation, led by Deputy Mayor Councillor Asher Craig.
+In late 2022, coordination transitioned from Bristol City Council to the Black South West Network (BSWN), with BLF aiming to unite efforts for commemoration and reparation, led by former Deputy Mayor Councillor Asher Craig.
 Comprising the Legacy and Partnership Groups, including stakeholders like the University of Bristol, Society of the Merchant Venturers, Bristol City Council, and others, BLF aims to coordinate responses to reparatory justice.

 In the News